-Evaluation: All assignments will be marked using the evaluative criteria given on the SLAIS web site.
-If you are late in submitting your assignment the penalty will be 2% of the mark per day, unless you submit a medical certificate or have some special agreement based on exceptional circumstances.
+Evaluation: All assignments will be marked using the evaluative criteria given on the iSchool web site.
+For late submission of the term paper there will be a penalty of 2% per day, unless a changed submission date is agreed upon with the instructor.